Efficient Policy Iteration for Robust Markov Decision Processes via Regularization: Method

 In accordance with \cite{derman2021twice}, we define $(\mathtt{sa})$-rectangular $L_p$ constrained uncertainty set as

 and $\alpha_{s,a}, \beta_{s,a}\in\mathbb{R}$ are reward noise radius and transition kernel noise radius respectively.
 These are chosen small enough so that all the transition kernels in $(P_0 +\mathcal{P})$ are well defined.
-Since the sum of rows of valid transition kernel must be one, hence the sum of rows of noise kernel must be zero (condition A), that we ensured in the above definition of $\mathcal{P}_{s,a}.$ It makes our result differ from \cite{derman2021twice}, as they did not impose this condition (condition A) on their kernel noise.
-This renders their setting unrealistic (see corollary 4.1 in \cite{derman2021twice}) as not all transition kernels in their uncertainty set, satisfies the properties of transition kernels.
+Since the sum of rows of valid transition kernel must be one, hence the sum of rows of noise kernel must be zero (condition A), which we ensured in the above definition of $\mathcal{P}_{s,a}.$ It makes our result differ from \cite{derman2021twice}, as they did not impose this condition (condition A) on their kernel noise.
+This renders their setting unrealistic (see corollary 4.1 in \cite{derman2021twice}) as not all transition kernels in their uncertainty set, satisfy the properties of transition kernels.
 And we see next and later, this condition on the noise makes reward regularizer dependent on the $\kappa_q(v)$ ( $q$-variance of value function) in our result instead of $\lVert v\rVert_q$ ($q$th norm of value function $v$) in \cite{derman2021twice}.
+Now, we focus on the cases where $P_0(s'|s, a) =0$, that is, forbidden transitions.
+In most practical situations, for a given state, many transitions are impossible.
+For example, consider a grid world example where only a single-step jump (left, right, up, down) is allowed, so in this case, the probability of making a multi-step jump is impossible.
+Formally, let $\mathcal{F}_s$ be the set of forbidden states in state $s$, and nominal kernel $P_0$ and all noise kernel in $\mathcal{P}$ must satisfy

+As it makes no sense, upon adding noise to the kernel, the system starts making impossible transitions.
+These constrained can be naturally incorporated without much change in theory below, hence we discuss it in appendix \ref{app:ForbiddenTransition}.
+This is also one of our novel contribution.\\

 \begin{theorem} $(\mathtt{Sa})$-rectangular $L_p$ robust Bellman operator is equivalent to reward regularized (non-robust) Bellman operator.
-That is, using $\kappa_p$ defined in \eqref{def:kp}, we have
+That is, we have